ArashUnofficial/Google-Dino/README.md

 # Google-Dino
-A complete recreation of Google-Dino game using C# withh all original features!
+A complete recreation of Google-Dino game using C# with all original features!

 Tutorial: